 One of the unique and mysterious characteristics possessed by Anadrol is that although it is a derivative of DHT, it possesses a very high level of Estrogenic activity.
-It is typically known that DHT-derivative anabolic steroids should be unable to convert into Estrogen via the aromatase enzyme and therefore elicit no Estrogenic effects, but this is very different with Anadrol.
+It is typically known that DHT-derivative anabolic steroids should be unable to convert into Estrogen via the aromatase enzyme and therefore elicit no Estrogenic effects, but this is very different.
 Anadrol is well known for causing water retention, bloating, gynecomastia, and other Estrogenic effects on the body even though it does not convert into Estrogen.
-It is believed that Anadrol itself acts as an estrogen in certain tissues.
+It is believed it acts as an estrogen in certain tissues.
 This will be further expanded upon and discussed later on, but it is imperative for any potential user to understand that first and foremost that although Anadrol is a DHT-derivative, one will not experience the lean hard gains typically seen with DHT-derivatives.
-Anadrol is notorious for its Estrogenic effects that cannot be combated with aromatase inhibitors due to its inability to convert into Estrogen.
+Its fairly notorious for its Estrogenic effects that cannot be combated with aromatase inhibitors due to its inability to convert into Estrogen.

 Anadrol is an orally active anabolic steroid, which means it has been C17 Alpha Alkylated in order to allow the anabolic steroid to make the first pass through the liver without suffering destruction through liver metabolism.
-Anadrol, however, is very well known for its very harsh hepatotoxicity, which will be explained in greater detail shortly.
+However, its very well known for its very harsh hepatotoxicity, which will be explained in greater detail shortly.
 Anadrol’s chemical modifications and chemical structure (including its C17 Alpha Alkylation) makes it very resistant to hepatic breakdown (liver metabolism).
-The greater resistance a substance has to hepatic breakdown, the more toxicity and strain on the liver will be experienced – and Anadrol is notorious for its liver toxicity, and is perhaps regarded as the most liver toxic oral anabolic steroid conventionally available.
+The greater resistance a substance has to hepatic breakdown, the more toxicity and strain on the liver will be experienced, and is perhaps regarded as the most liver toxic oral anabolic steroid conventionally available.

 Oxymetholone treatment for the anemia of bone marrow failure.
 Alexanian R, Nadell J, et al. Blood.
 1972;40:353-6.